brandnewbox/bnb-on-rails-book/nested-resources.md

  Next, let's add a similar change to the link, updating its function in the string, and adding our and resources:

-   Finally, at the bottom of the form, we will want to update the path to take users to the appropriate nested path when they want to create a new post.
+   Finally, at the bottom of the form, we will want to update the path to take users to the appropriate nested path when they want to create a new Review.
 Update the last line of the file to make use of the routing helper:
 The finished file will look like this:

  Save and close the file when you are finished editing.
-The other edits we will make to post views won't be as numerous, since our other views use the partial we have already edited.
-However, we will want to update the references in the other post templates to reflect the changes we have made to our partial.
+The other edits we will make to Review views won't be as numerous, since our other views use the partial we have already edited.
+However, we will want to update the references in the other Review templates to reflect the changes we have made to our partial.
 Open :
 Update the reference at the bottom of the file to make use of the s helper:
  Save and close the file when you are finished making this change.